rage/programming-21/data/part-13/4-more-pygame-techniques.md

 ## Drawing shapes

-The following program draws a reactangle, a circle and a line on the screen:
+The following program draws a rectangle, a circle and a line on the screen:

 ```python
 import pygame